ai-dynamo/examples/deployments/AWS_ECS_vLLM/README.md

 - an inbound rule for port 22 and 8000, so that you can ssh into the instance for debugging purpose
 7. Select `Turn on` for **Auto-assign public IP** option.
 8. Click on **Create** and a cluster will be deployed through cloudformation.
-## 2. Task Definations Setup
+## 2. Task Definitions Setup
 We will create 3 tasks for the vLLM example.
-A sample task defination JSON is attached.
+A sample task definition JSON is attached.
 1. ETCD and Nats Task
 This task will create etcd and nats containers on a CPU cluster.
 You can reuse the task from the hello-world example